Overview of West Virginia Mortgages

 - Movin’ Up program - This is an affordable loan option for repeat buyers who fall under certain income limits.

-The United States Department of Agriculture Rural Development offers a program in rural West Virginia communities that helps residents obtain housing.
+The U.S. Department of Agriculture Rural Development offers a program in rural West Virginia communities that helps residents obtain housing.
 Loans and grants are available from the USDA for buyers looking to secure a new home and for existing homeowners who need to repair their current house.

 West Virginia Mortgage Taxes